Top 8 Western-Style Breakfast Spots for Early Risers in/around Kraton/Yogyakarta

 Staying in Kraton allows you to mingle with locals, like the Sultan's household staff, as they go about their business

-Sonobudoyo Museum (0800h to 2100h, closed Mondays): This museum provides insight into early Javanese history and exhibits an extensive collection of Javanese art and cultural artefacts (including batik and wayang puppet theatre – both an intangible UNESCO world heritage).
+Sonobudoyo Museum (08:00 to 21:00, closed Mondays): This museum provides insight into early Javanese history and exhibits an extensive collection of Javanese art and cultural artefacts (including batik and wayang puppet theatre, both intangible UNESCO World Heritage).
 Also, check out its temporary exhibitions a few doors up towards Malioboro (included in the entry).

 sunobudoyo museum batik exhibit